tcheronneau/homers/README.md

 docker load < ./result
 ```

 ## Advancement

 So far it's not doing much.
-- Retrieve Sonarr today's calendar
+[X] Retrieve Sonarr today's calendar
-- Retrieve Tautulli activity
+[X] Retrieve Tautulli activity
-- Retrieve Tautulli library information
+[X] Retrieve Tautulli library information
+[X] Retrieve Overseerr requests
+[X] Retrieve missing episodes from sonarr
+[ ] Retrieve watch information from tautulli
+[ ] Connect to ombi (I'm not using it but if required could do)
+[ ] Other

 ## Roadmap

 The point is to at least support what Varken was doing.
 There will also be a Grafana dashboard.
+Grafana dashboard is now live at [Grafana](https://grafana.com/grafana/dashboards/20744).

 ## Acknowledgments